-'She revealed too much': President Trump's personal assistant shown the door
+'She revealed too much': President Trump's personal assistant resigns

 The president was on vacation at the time, according to the New York Post.

-The 28-year-old woman is now considered a "separated employee" and will not be allowed to return to the White House, the Times reported.
+The 28-year-old woman was now considered a "separated employee" and would not be allowed to return to the White House, the Times reported.

-Ms Westerhout had been Mr Trump's assistant since the first day of his presidency, but was not always an ally of the president.
+Westerhout had been Trump's assistant since the first day of his presidency, but was not always an ally of the President.

-She previously worked as a staffer for Mitt Romney's 2012 campaign and reportedly broke down and sobbed when Mr Trump was elected in 2016.
+She previously worked as a staffer for Mitt Romney's 2012 campaign and reportedly broke down and sobbed when Trump was elected in 2016.

-News and information website heavy.com said Ms Westerhout had been one of the President's most trusted confidants since 2016.
-She started working for Mr Trump as his "greeter girl" welcoming dignitaries visiting the President at Trump Tower while she was still assistant to Republican National Committee Chief of Staff Katie Walsh.
+News and information website heavy.com said Westerhout had been one of the President's most trusted confidants since 2016.
+She started working for Trump as his "greeter girl" welcoming dignitaries visiting the President at Trump Tower while she was still assistant to Republican National Committee chief of staff Katie Walsh.

-She quickly became part of the President's inner circle.
 "Madeleine is the key," Trump told the I in 2018.
 "She's the secret."
-The message was clear: If you wanted to talk to President Trump, you went through Madeleine Westerhout.
+The message was clear: If you wanted to talk to President Trump, you went through Westerhout.

-According to a report from Politico, for the past six months, Ms Westerhout tried to "expand the boundaries of her job to encompass a broader set of tasks and to include foreign travel".
+According to a report from Politico, for the past six months, Westerhout tried to "expand the boundaries of her job to encompass a broader set of tasks and to include foreign travel".

 An anonymous White House adviser told Politico that Westerhout tried to act like a "de facto chief of staff" which "irked several White House officials and Cabinet secretaries who thought she should stick to her primary task of serving as the president's personal secretary with a desk just outside the Oval Office".

-The unnamed adviser called the latest incident where Ms Westerhout shared details about the President's personal life "the final straw".
+The unnamed adviser called the latest incident where Westerhout shared details about the President's personal life "the final straw".